skandvarma/realsense_detection/README.md

 ## Introduction

 This project integrates object detection and SLAM to provide a comprehensive understanding of the environment using Intel RealSense cameras.
 It is specifically tested and optimized for use with the Intel RealSense 435i.
-The primary entry point for utilizing both SLAM and detection functionalities is the `run_unified_system.py` script.
+Object detection is implemented using YOLOv5 and DETR.
+The project also integrates voice commands using OpenAI's Whisper for a more interactive object detection experience.
+This project also introduces ROS2 for camera sharing functionalities.

+The project has been tested in the following environment:
+- Python 3.10
+- ROS2 Jazzy
+- Ubuntu 24.04

 ## Features

-- Real-time object detection using YOLO and DETR models
+- Real-time object detection using YOLOv5 and DETR models
 - SLAM-based localization and mapping
 - Integration with Intel RealSense cameras (optimized for 435i)
 - Modular design for easy extension and customization

-> Add specific details on the object detection models and SLAM algorithms used.
-For example: "Utilizes YOLOv5 for object detection and ORB-SLAM2 for SLAM."
+- Configurable parameters for camera and detection modules
+- Example configuration files for quick setup
+- ROS2 integration for camera sharing
+- Voice command integration using OpenAI's Whisper for specifying objects to detect

 ## Getting Started